 The method of assessment will be the same for both the exposed cohort and comparison cohort, and the reviewers will be blinded to the exposure status.3 This review includes the identification of specific aspects of the case for further inquiry from the reporter(s), clarification and classification of the malformation(s) reported (in accordance with the classification conventions of the MACDP and EUROCAT),40 and a classification system, developed to facilitate the ability to generate potential signals.53 The evaluator may assess a report as "pending further information" if more information is needed to determine the etiology of the malformation.
-However, if no further information is received despite repeated attempts, the evaluator can make an assessment using the information available.
+However, if no further information available.

-Once the exposure status blinding is broken following the review, the SAC (see section 9.8.2) review will include definition of the potential relevance of timing of exposure to the event(s) reported-"temporality assessment."
+Once the exposure status blinding is broken following the review, the SAC (see section 9.8.2) review will include definition of the potential relevance of timing of exposure to the event(s) reported- "temporality assessment."
 The SAC may assess a report as "pending further information" if more information is needed to determine temporality.
 However, if no further information is received despite repeated attempts, the SAC can make an assessment using the information available.